-This year's WHF made a strategic move to bring together Islamic Finance and the Halal Industry, into one integrated Halal Economy.
-The convergence of these two industries forms a strong economic platform that is built on a set of shared values - values that will play an increasingly strategic role in shaping global markets in the coming decade.
+This year's WHF strategically moved to bring together Islamic Finance and the Halal Industry into one integrated Halal Economy.
+The convergence of these two industries forms a strong economic platform built on a set of shared values that will play an increasingly strategic role in shaping global markets in the coming decade.

-Abdalhamid Evans, Director of World Halal Forum, commented:
+Abdalhamid Evans, Director of the World Halal Forum, commented:

 "This year's World Halal Forum was a new milestone for the global Halal industry.
-We have been able to move past the discussions about standards development and slaughter methods, and address many of the wider strategic growth issues in the Halal marketplace.
-The initial steps towards the convergence of the Halal and Islamic Finance industries opens up the market from both sides, and this is going to be much bigger than most people realise.
-This is what thought leadership is all about; and this is why the WHF is the most important Halal sector forum in the world."
+We have moved past the discussions about standards development and slaughter methods and addressed many of the wider strategic growth issues in the Halal marketplace.
+The initial steps towards the convergence of the Halal and Islamic Finance industries open up the market from both sides, which will be much bigger than most people realize.
+This is what thought leadership is all about, and this is why the WHF is the most important Halal sector forum in the world."

-David Smith, Chief Executive of Global Futures & Foresight, UK, said: "The convergence of Halal food industry and Islamic Finance is actually a bigger issue.
-It's about people running their lives, living their lives according to their value sets.
+David Smith, Chief Executive of Global Futures & Foresight, UK, said: "The convergence of the Halal food industry and Islamic Finance is a bigger issue.
+It's about people running their lives, living their lives according to their values.
 For the Muslim population, according to Halal, Shariah-compliance, Tayyib...tied to the Qur'an.
 The important thing here is it isn't one or two industries converging, it's 10 and 20 industries converging;"